 “I said, ‘Ok, let’s wing it.
 Let’s use it.’
 In the beginning, it was more of a comparison of what he said I was.
 I started putting some thought into it and as a person and my alter ego, how am I?
 It kind of all flowed.
 My sassiness and my sweetness because I am a really sweet person, but when you piss me off, I’ll give you cavities.
 Then the velvet, because I used to dance, so just like the way I started to move in the ring was very fluid and very elegant.
 Then it started taking off.”

-“My trainer was making jokes about it and asked ‘Where are you going to come from?’
+“My personal trainer for seniors was making jokes about it and asked ‘Where are you going to come from?’
 I’m like, ‘I don’t know, Florida, where I’m from.’
 He’s like ‘How about straight out of your momma’s kitchen?, because that’s when Straight Outta Compton, the movie, came out and everybody was saying, ‘Straight outta this and straight outta that.’
 He said, ‘How about straight outta your momma’s kitchen?’
 I liked it and it took off and then now that is my whole persona, the kitchen, like, the oven is on.
 I’m going to stir it up.’”

 On being focused on her big Tag Team Match teaming up with Cody to face Jade Cargill and NBA legend Shaq on the March 3rd episode of Dynamite: